Spectre.ai Dividend Token Trading Up 180.5% Over Last 7 Days (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the dollar during the 24 hour period ending at 8:00 AM ET on December 10th.
-Spectre.ai Dividend Token has a market capitalization of $9.56 million and $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
-One Spectre.ai Dividend Token coin can currently be purchased for approximately $0.12 or 0.00000313 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Spectre.ai Dividend Token has traded 180.5% higher against the dollar.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on December 15th.
+One Spectre.ai Dividend Token coin can now be purchased for approximately $0.12 or 0.00000313 BTC on popular exchanges.
+Spectre.ai Dividend Token has a market cap of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.
+In the last seven days, Spectre.ai Dividend Token has traded 180.5% higher against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.